EsttyB-hub/LITA_CAPSTONE-PROJECT-SALESDATA-/README.md

 ### Inference
-- Sales Overview: It was deduced that the sales decline in Year 2024.
-There are many factors that might have caused the decline in revenue, it can be that there was a change in customer taste, rise of competition and this has to be addressed by having by sales promotion and avertisement to increase the revenue.
+- Sales Overview: It was deduced that the sales decline in Year 2024 with N562,500 lower than the revenue for the year 2023.
+There are many factors that might have caused the decline in revenue, it can be that there was a change in customer taste, rise of competition and this has to be addressed by having sales promotion and avertisement to increase the revenue.

 - Top performing products: By using the exel & SQL, the product "Shoes" was considered to be the top performing product base on the total revenue it generated which is higher than the other products.